-The courses listed below outline the requirements for completion for students officially admitted in the 2016-2017 academic year.
+The courses listed below outline the requirements for completion for students officially admitted in the 2017-2018 academic year.
 Requirements for completion may vary depending on the semester in which a student is admitted.
 Current/continuing students should consult their Academic Requirements report available through their student center account for specific requirements, as requirements are subject to change.

+o Hrs/Week

+Credits/Units LEC-LAB

+Courses

-Credits/Units Hrs/Week LEC-LAB Courses BIOTECH 10007103 Biotechnology Laboratory Skills for a Regulated Workplace 3 1-0 BIOTECH 10007122 Protein Bioseparations Methods 3 1-0 BIOTECH 10007123 Cell Culturing 3 1-0 BIOTECH 10007124 Molecular Biology 1 3 1-0 BIOTECH 10007136 Laboratory Math for Biotechnology 1 0-2 BUSADM 10102134 Business Organization, Management, and Ethics 3 3-0
+BIOTECH 10007103 Biotechnology Laboratory Skills for a Regulated Workplace 3 1-0

+BIOTECH 10007122 Protein Bioseparations Methods 3 1-0

+BIOTECH 10007123 Cell Culturing 3 1-0

+BIOTECH 10007124 Molecular Biology 1 3 1-0

+BIOTECH 10007136 Laboratory Math for Biotechnology 1 0-2

+BUSADM 10102134 Business Organization, Management, and Ethics 2 3-0